carolineak/thesis/README.md

 This project seeks to examine block sparse
 LU factorisation for near-field MoM matrices and whether its performance can be enhanced by offloading computations to a GPU.

+## Abstract
+This thesis investigates block sparse LU factorisation for near-field Method of Moments matrices and evaluates whether its performance can be improved by offloading computations to a GPU.
+On the algorithmic side, the work analyses fill-in behaviour and presents an elimination strategy inspired by the “Compress and Eliminate” method, showing that fill-in blocks can be deferred and handled at the end of the factorisation.
+This preserves the sparsity structure and avoids dynamic memory operations, making the algorithm more predictable and better suited to GPU execution.
+On the implementation side, a complete CPU version in C is developed and validated, then used to identify the dominant computational kernels through experiments on realistic antenna test cases.
+Based on this analysis, three kernels: the two triangular solves and the Schur complement update, are offloaded to the GPU in a hybrid CPU–GPU design where the CPU manages block-level bookkeeping and the GPU performs the computational kernels via cuBLAS.
+The resulting implementation maintains numerical accuracy and achieves an end-to-end speed-up of up to 3.6x over the CPU baseline, with significantly larger speed-ups at the kernel level, demonstrating that block sparse LU with eliminated fill-in handling is both practical and promising for GPU-accelerated electromagnetic simulation.

 ## Building and Running the Code

 The repository contains three main directories with runnable C code: